 Understanding Nondischargeable Debts in Bankruptcy

 Considering filing Chapter 7 or Chapter 13 bankruptcy?
-While it can be a powerful tool for financial relief, it’s important to understand what debts are nondischargeable such as debts because of criminal or bankruptcy fraud.
+While it can be a powerful tool for financial relief, it’s critical to understand the Exceptions to Discharge outlined in 11 U.S.C. § 523(a).

 Key Points on Nondischargeable Debts in Chapter 7 and Chapter 13 Bankruptcy